 Pitch it correctly

 Make a time to meet with your manager.
 Avoid ambushing them, or showing your hand before the meeting – that will get you a quick “no”.
-Also remember to pitch the amount in terms of $ per week rather than total annual cost – a little trick you can borrow from the marketing profession.
+Also, remember to pitch the amount in terms of $ per week rather than total annual cost – a little trick you can borrow from the marketing profession.

-Authority to approve
+Check the authority to approve

 Unless you are speaking with the CEO, you can expect your manager will have to go through multiple levels of hierarchy.
 Help them argue your case by having all of your facts clearly and logically outlined.

 Finally, don’t try and hold your boss hostage by threatening to leave or by saying you have another job.
 My personal approach was to always shake the hand of the person attempting to hold me hostage and wish them well in their new job.
-Any hostage attempts generally guarantee automatic failure of your raise application from most bosses.
+Any hostage attempts generally guarantee the automatic failure of your raise application from most bosses.